-Havoc Partners and its subsidary Harmattan Energy Ltd currently hold investments in resource focused activities in Africa and North America.
+Havoc Partners LLP currently hold investments in resource focused activities in Africa North America and Australia.
 Details of the partners existing principal investments are provided below.
 Thus far the partnership and its antecedent’s have been self-funded.

 CANADA, CALIMA ENERGY